 I’m not destitute.
 I’m living like this by choice”.

-He also works as a freelance documentary photographer and wildlife filmmaker.
+In his spare time, he also writes books and popular scientific articles, paints naturalistic watercolours, and works as a freelance documentary photographer and wildlife filmmaker.

-He participates to geographic and scientific explorations of some of the most remote places on Earth.
+He coordinates geographic and scientific explorations of some of the most remote places on Earth.

-He studied at a Science High School and then graduated in Biology (Bachelor’s Degree), defending a thesis in Marine Ecology (“Demersal Mediterranean marine resources monitoring”), and with highest honours in Environmental and evolutionary biology (Master’s Degree MSc) at the University of Bari, Italy, defending a thesis in Anthropology (“Primate visual system and stereopsis”).
+He studied at a Science High School and then graduated in Biology (Bachelor’s Degree, BSc), defending a thesis in Marine Ecology (“Demersal Mediterranean marine resources monitoring”), and in Environmental and Evolutionary Biology (Master’s Degree, MSc) at the University of Bari, Italy, defending a thesis in Zoology and Anthropology (“Primate visual system and stereopsis”).

-He holds a Ph.D. in Forest Ecology earned at the University of Tuscia in Viterbo, studying the tropical forests of Africa and their biodiversity (Ph.D. in Tropical Forest Ecology), defending a thesis titled “The anthropogenic impacts on tropical forest ecology and dynamics”.
+He holds a PhD in Forest Ecology earned at the University of Tuscia in Viterbo, Italy, studying the tropical forests of Africa and their biodiversity (PhD in Tropical Forest Ecology), defending a thesis titled “The anthropogenic impacts on tropical forest ecology and dynamics”.

-He also holds with merit a Postgraduate Master’s Degree in International Policies and Global Environmental Protection earned at the Tuscia University in collaboration with the Italian Ministry of the Environment, defending a thesis on “Africa: biodiversity and climate change”.
+He also holds with Hons a II Level Master’s Degree in International Policies and Global Environmental Protection earned at the Tuscia University in collaboration with the Italian Ministry of the Environment, defending a thesis on “Africa: biodiversity and climate change”.

-He attended a diploma from the School of Specialization in “Biodiversity and Ecosystem Services” at the Potsdam Institute for Climate Impact Research (PIK), Germany with a training in Peyresq, Alpes de Haute-Provence, France.
+He attended the School of “Biodiversity and Ecosystem Services” at the Potsdam Institute for Climate Impact Research (PIK), Germany with an internship in Peyresq, Alpes de Haute-Provence, France.

-He has been conducting since 6 years field research in Sierra Leone, Ghana, Gabon, Cameroon, Central African Republic, India, Indonesia, Serbia, Australia, Russia, and Mongolia.
+During the last 8 years, he has been conducting field research in Europe, Sierra Leone, Ghana, Gabon, Cameroon, Central African Republic, India, Indonesia, Serbia, Australia, Russia, China and USA.

-He collaborates as ecoguide and video-photographic consultant with the “Fondation Italo-Gabonese pour l’Ecoturism” (FIGET).
-At the beginning of 2015, under a FIGET program, he walked for 150 km in the unexplored part of the Ivindo National Park in Gabon to raise awareness of its delicate and unique ecosystems and document the incredible wildlife hosted in the park and their fragility to human activities.
+He collaborated as an ecoguide and video-photographic consultant with the “Fondation Italo-Gabonese pour l’Ecoturism” (FIGET).
+At the beginning of 2015, funded by FIGET program, he walked for 150 km in the unexplored part of the Ivindo National Park in Gabon to raise awareness of its delicate and unique ecosystems and document the incredible wildlife hosted in the park and their fragility to human activities.

-He wrote and published several guidebooks, a novel-essay book, an academic textbook, and three photographic books.
+He wrote and published several guidebooks, a novel-essay book, three academic textbooks in English, Italian and Russian, and five photographic books.

-He collaborates with the University of Calcutta, India, for research studies on biodiversity and ecosystems ecotoxicity of the Sundarbans mangroves.
+He collaborated with the University of Calcutta, India, for research studies on biodiversity and ecosystems of the Sundarbans Tiger Reserve.

-He has been leading groups of university students in tropical forests of Africa since 3 years to supervise their thesis data collection and analyses.
-He has been co-supervisor of two bachelor’s degree thesis on the ecology and biodiversity of the tropical forest of Africa at the Tuscia University, Italy and a Ph.D. thesis on Sundarbans mangroves at the University of Calcutta, India.
+He led groups of university students in tropical forests of Africa for 3 years to supervise their thesis’ data collection and analyses.
+He was co-supervisor of two bachelor’s degree thesis on the ecology and biodiversity of the tropical forest of Africa at the Tuscia University, Italy and a Ph.D. thesis on Sundarbans mangrove ecosystems at the University of Calcutta, India.

-For four years he has been an environmental advisor at the FAO (Food and Agriculture Organization of the United Nation, Department of Natural Resources, Water and Earth), and for two years consultant at the Conservation Office of WWF Italy.
+For four years he worked as an environmental advisor at the FAO (Food and Agriculture Organization of the United Nation, Department of Natural Resources, Water and Earth), and for many years he was a member and consultant of the WWF Italy.